See where to stay in Florence — from cozy B&Bs to central hotels

-The Stibbert Museum is siturated in the beautiful Villa di Montughi, built by Frederick Stibbert, a collectionist and Anglo-Italian businessman from the 1800’s who was resided in the villa.
+The Stibbert Museum is located in the beautiful Villa di Montughi, built by Frederick Stibbert, an Anglo-Italian businessman and collector from the 1800’s who lived in the villa.

-The house-museum hosts a curious and large collection of weapons, armor, clothing and objects from different epochs and backgrounds, collected by Federick during the course of his life.
-At the time of his death, the villa and the collection were donated to the city of Florence.
+The house was to become a museum as planned by Stibbert himself, hosting a curious and large collection of weapons, armor, clothing and objects from different eras and backgrounds, all collected by Frederick during the course of his life.
+In his will, he bequeathed the villa and the collection to the city of Florence, stipulating it had to remain as it was.

 inside the villa

-A tour of the museum winds its way through the various rooms of the villa, which are warm and friendly, where we can almost imagine Frederick Stibbert in person sipping a cup of tea or studying one of his many books and in the other rooms, we pass through the displays of his collection, organized in a very orderly and precise manner.
-The rooms are so full that one can easily lose themselves in the contemplation of it all.
+A tour of the museum winds its way through the rooms of the villa - which are actually two villas, since he bought a neighboring one once his collections were too large for one!
+The rooms are are warm and friendly, where we can almost imagine Frederick Stibbert in person sipping a cup of tea or studying one of his many books.
+As we pass through the displays of his collection, we see how well organized they are in an orderly and precise manner.
+The rooms are so full that one can easily get lost in the contemplation of it all.

 costumi d'epoca

-There are almost 50,000 pieces in the collection at the Stibbert Museum, most of which was not only collected, but also arranged on display by Stibbert himself.
-A small portion of the objects available for viewing were purchased after his death through donations to the museum.
+How large it the collections?
+There are almost 50,000 pieces in the collection at the Stibbert Museum, most of which were not only collected, but arranged on display by Stibbert himself.
+Only a small portion of the objects on display were purchased after his death through donations to the museum.

-Villa Montughi is surrounded by a beautiful park set up in a romantic English style, projected by architect Giuseppe Poggi.
-As you walk among ancient trees, your focus can not not fail to fall on the eccentric Egyptian temple overlooking the lake, built by Stibbert himself who was passionate about, among other things, Egypt.
+Villa Montughi is surrounded by a beautiful park set up in a romantic English style, based on a project by architect Giuseppe Poggi, the same one that designed the boulevards around the historical center of Florence.
+As you walk among ancient trees, your focus cannot fail to fall on the eccentric Egyptian temple overlooking the lake, built by Stibbert himself who was passionate about, among other things, Egypt.

 Located just outside of the city center (the museum is easily reached by bus from the Santa Maria Novella train station), the Stibbert Museum is among the more popular and visited in Florence.
-Suitable for the young and the more mature; ideal for the avid collectionists of weapons and armour, but also perfect for those who are simply naturally curious.
+Suitable for the young and the more mature, ideal for the avid collectors of weapons and armour, but also perfect for those who are simply naturally curious.

 Just a bit of History

-Since he had no heirs, Stibbert decided that upon his death the Villa-Museum would become a true and proper museum open to the public.
-Therefore he donated it to the City of Florence, with the clause that they preserve the environment and the collection.
+Since he had no heirs, Stibbert decided that upon his death the villa and museum would become a true and proper museum open to the public.
+Therefore he donated it to the City of Florence, with the clause that they preserve the villa, park and collections as they were.

 The Museum